shounakshastri/shounakshastri.github.io/_NLP/WordPrediction-Part2.md

 ## Basic summary of the data

 First, let's check the memory utilization by the individual files in order to get some perspective about the space requirements.
-We will also run the garbage collector using `gc()` everytime we remove some big variables to free up some space for R. .
+We will also run the garbage collector using `gc()` every time we remove some big variables to free up some space for R. .

 ```r
 blogsMem <- object.size(blogs)